CHARTER OF THE BOARD

 The Audit Committee reports on its work to the Board at the Board meeting first following the meeting of the Committee and submits for the information of the Board the minutes of the committee’s meeting.
 The CEO of the Company or other senior executives may not be elected to the Audit Committee.

-The Audit Committee is chaired by Tero Hemmilä and its members are Henrik Treschow, Per Nilsson and Marko Onnela.
+The Audit Committee is chaired by Henrik Treschow, and its other members are Pirjo Väliaho, Per Nilsson and Marko Onnela.

-The Audit Committee held 5 meetings during 2015.
-The average attendance rate of Committee members was 100 per cent.
-Committee meetings were also regularly attended by the Company’s CEO, the CFO, the internal auditor and by its external auditors.
+The Audit Committee held 5 meetings during 2016.
+The average attendance rate of Committee members was 95 per cent.
+Committee meetings were also regularly attended by the Company’s CEO, the CFO, the internal auditor and by the external auditors.
 The chairman of the Audit Committee prepares the agenda for the meeting based on a proposal made by the CFO and convenes the meetings, under normal circumstances with at least one week’s notice.

 The Board elects the three members of the Nomination Committee.
 The members of the Committee need not be Board members.
 The CEO of the Company or other senior executives may not be elected to the Nomination Committee.